maximejkb/maxime.github.io/index.markdown

 layout: post
 ---
 Maxime Kawawa-Beaudan is an AI researcher, freelance journalist, and award-winning author of short fiction.
+He has three years of journalism experience, serving as a reporter, copy editor, art director, and opinion columnist for _Redwood Bark_.
 His fiction and essays have appeared in _Glimmer Train_, and he won the National YoungArts Foundation award for excellence in writing in 2017.

-What follows is a selection of representative works in various categories.
+Below is a selection of representative works in various categories.
 [Click here][about] to learn more about Maxime.

 <h3> Journalism </h3>
 <ul>